rsmets/personal-site/src/content/work/gen-ai-david.md

 img: /assets/image.png
 img_alt: Soft pink and baby blue water ripples together in a subtle texture.
 description: |
-  David Attenborough narrating your life as if it a nature documentary
+  David Attenborough narrating your life as if it were a nature documentary
 tags:
   - Generative AI
   - Humorous
   - Inspired
 ---

-David Attenborough narrates your life.
-Thanks to being able to string together AI capabilities through APIs.
-OpenAI's GPT and vision API along with ElevenLabs for text to speech with a custom trained David Attenborough voice.
-This project was created immediately after the OpenAPI Vision API was available.
-This projects we greatly inspired by a tweeter post of someone doing something similar.
-I took the idea and ran with it as I have always been fascinated by potential for "opportunistic" ai photography.
-This is how the project works in sense, taking still images every second then feeding it to GPT via the Vision API for the output to be fed into Elevelabs for speech.
+David Attenborough narrates your life, thanks to the ability to string together AI capabilities through APIs.
+This project combines OpenAI's GPT and Vision API with ElevenLabs for text-to-speech using a custom-trained David Attenborough voice.
+It was created immediately after the OpenAI Vision API became available.
+The project was heavily inspired by a Twitter post, but I expanded on the idea, driven by my fascination with the potential for "opportunistic" AI photography.
+The system works by capturing still images every second, feeding them to GPT via the Vision API, and then generating narration through ElevenLabs for speech.

 ### Implementation